bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/1-closest/P1-closest.md

 ***
 ### Evaluation
-Here is what we'll be looking for when evaluating this project:  are the two algorithms correct, can they handle arbitrary inputs without crashing,  does the README file include the information that was required; does the code have good style.
+Here is what we'll be looking for when evaluating this project:  are the two algorithms correctly finding the closest pair;  can they handle arbitrary inputs without crashing;  does the README file include the information that was required and the timings for the two algorithms showing teh difference in performance.
+And last but not least, does the code have good style.

 Enjoy!